 All Senate members elected in the fall shall assume office no later than two (2) weeks after the fall elections and shall serve for one (1) academic year.

-All Judicial Council Justices shall assume office no later than two (2) weeks after the beginning of the fall term and shall serve for one (1) academic year.
+All Judicial Council Justices shall assume office no later than two (2) weeks after the beginning of the fall term and shall serve for the duration of their academic career, provided they maintain the requirements of the office.

 AMENDMENTS